 Essentially, a dermatologist places a device on your skin, which is designed to stimulate dermal collagen production.

 Laser therapy is perhaps the most popular option when it comes to non-surgical skin tightening, and for good reason.
-There are a few different types of laser treatments on the market, so of course, we recommend speaking to a dermatologist before
+There are a few different types of laser treatments on the market, so of course, we recommend speaking to a dermatologist before starting this treatment.

 Skin needling, also known as microneedling, can be another highly effective option in the realm of non-surgical skin tightening treatments.